Managing Someone Else's Money

 The Mental Capacity Act

-- The Mental Capacity Act allows them to choose someone to manage their finances and property if they cannot do this for themselves.
+The Act allows them to choose someone to manage their finances and property if they cannot do it themselves.